apache/airflow/TESTING.rst

 =========================

 Some of the tests in Airflow are Integration tests.
-Those tests require not only airflow-testing docker image but also extra images with integrations (such as redis/mongodb etc.).
+Those tests require not only airflow-testing docker image but also extra containers running with integrations (such as redis/mongodb etc.).

 Enabling integrations